AMANverma9118/Badminton_Court_Booking_Website/Readme.md

 Booking History – View confirmed, upcoming, and waitlisted bookings

-Live Price Summary – Real-time pricing breakdown before confirmation
+Live Price Summary – Real-time price calculation before booking

 🛠️ Admin Features

 Dashboard Analytics – Overview of bookings, revenue, and resources

+Court Management – Create, update, and delete courts

+Coach Management – Manage coach availability and pricing

-Resource Management – Full CRUD for courts, coaches, and equipment
+Equipment Management – Track rental equipment and stock

-Waitlist Management – Monitor and manage queues for popular slots
+Waitlist Management – View and manage waitlist queues

-Pricing Rules – Configure and manage dynamic pricing multipliers
+Pricing Rules – Configure dynamic pricing multipliers

-Booking Overview – View and manage all user bookings
+Booking Overview – View and manage all system bookings

 ⏳ Smart Waitlist System

-To handle high-demand booking periods, ProCourt includes a priority-based waitlist:
+The system handles high-demand booking slots using a priority-based waitlist:

 Join Waitlist:
-When a selected slot is unavailable, users can opt to join the waitlist.
+If a selected slot is unavailable, users can join the waitlist.

 Queue Logic:
-Waitlists are maintained on a first-come, first-served basis for each court and time slot.
+Users are added on a first-come, first-served basis for each court and time slot.

 Automatic Promotion:
-If a booking is cancelled, the next eligible user in the queue is identified and notified to claim the slot.
+When a booking is cancelled, the next user in the queue is eligible to claim the slot.

-This ensures fair allocation and maximum court utilization.

 🚀 Tech Stack
 Frontend